zao-web/asset-queue-manager/readme.txt

 2. View details about assets that are being dequeued by this plugin.
 Requeue them or view them for copying and minifying on your own.

 == Changelog ==

+= 1.0.1 (2014-12-17) =
+* Fix critical bug where assets were only dequeued for logged in users with the admin bar present

 = 1.0 (2014-10-23) =
 * Initial release